PhD in Geography, The Ohio State University, 2010

 Office: 350B Sparks Hall

-Community geography, GIS, Participatory GIS, urban geography, cartography, health GIS, service learning
+Community geography, GIS, Participatory GIS, qualitative GIS, accessibility, urban geography, cartography, health GIS, service learning, geographic education, Belize

 Hawthorne, T. and D. Fyfe.
-(Forthcoming).
-“Rethinking the PhD in Geography: The Importance of Student-Led Initiatives” in GeoJournal.
+(In Press).
+“Rethinking the PhD in Geography: The Importance of Student-Led Initiatives” (Forthcoming in GeoJournal).

 Hawthorne, T. and M.P.
 Kwan.
-(2011).
-“Using GIS and Perceived Distance to Understand the Unequal Geographies of Healthcare in Lower-Income Urban Neighborhoods” (Forthcoming in The Geographical Journal).
+(2012).
+“Using GIS and Perceived Distance to Understand the Unequal Geographies of Healthcare in Lower-Income Urban Neighborhoods” The Geographical Journal 178(1): 18-30.